-Distance Learning offers the convenience and flexibility of technology-enhanced courses that work around your lifestyle.
+LaneOnline courses offer the convenience and flexibility of technology-enhanced courses that work around your lifestyle.

-To see if computer-based learning is for you, take our Online Readiness Quiz to help you identify your strengths and opportunities for growth related to learning in a virtual environment.
+Online classes are not easier than their face-to-face equivalents.
+To see if computer-based learning is for you, take our Online Readiness Survey to help you identify your strengths and opportunities for growth related to learning in a virtual environment.

 You log in to all online and hybrid courses in Moodle.
 Courses become available for access on the first day of the term.
 You may not see your course if you log in before then.
 If you are enrolled in a course that begins later in the term, it may not be visible for access in Moodle until the day it starts.
 Watch this instructional video if you are new to logging into Moodle.

 Make sure you log in and get started as soon as your course starts.
 Instructors may drop students who don't log in or complete assignments due the first week.
 It is the student's responsibility to drop any courses in which they do not plan to participate, in ExpressLane, by the official refund deadline.

 Where can I get help ?

 The Student Help Desk (SHeD) provides assistance with a multitude of technology issues.
 Trouble logging in or using Moodle, Expresslane, Gmail/Gsuite, or Zoom?
 Give them a call, email, or visit them virtually or on campus.
 Head to the Lane Support Hub (link opens to our Zoom front desk) for Live Help if you have technical difficulties with your classes or need free tutoring, peer mentoring and/or career exploration support.